abinit/abinit/doc/tutorial/eph4zpr.md

 curl TODO
 ```

-or simply copy the tarball by clicking the "download button" in the github interface.
+or simply copy the tarball by clicking the "download button" available in the github interface.
 Note **that the directory with the input files must be located in the same working directory**
 in which you will be executing the tutorial.

 The |AbiPy| script used to perform the preliminary calculations is available here.
 Since AbiPy does not supports multi datasets, each directory corresponds to a single calculation.
-In particular, all the DFPT task are in
+In particular, all the DFPT tasks are in

 <!--
 To produce these files, we used the experimental parameters for hexagonal $MgB_2$ (a = 5.8317 and c/a= 1.1419)